These and other works of love and service,

 Our work in Vanuatu began in 1987, with the vision of our founders to evangelise and minister in churches across the islands, and to establish a community development base in the remote north of Tanna Island.
 Today, our work primarily involves education, relief and rebuilding in times of disaster, ongoing community assistance projects, and major public Christian events.
 All is done in Jesus’ name and in partnership with local churches and other community groups, with our eyes set on a brighter future for the people of Vanuatu!

 LifeChanger Christian College, our largest school in Vanuatu, is located on the main island of Efate, at the edge of Port Vila in the Prima area.
+It meets a deep local need: the otherwise total absence of accessible education in the Prima region.
+Without it, local children simply wouldn’t go to school, and wouldn’t get work later in life.

 The school is staffed by twenty-two Ni-Vanuatu men and women who work full-time in the classrooms, offices, nutrition centre, clinic, and grounds.
 The more than 300 students ranging from Preschool to Year 12 learn in a happy and safe education environment, where a culture of Christian values and experience prepare them with confidence, knowledge and skills for life.
 Set in the midst of poor village communities, the school provides daily meals for students who would otherwise have little or nothing to eat until their evening meal.
 The nutritious meals have improved students’ general health and ability to concentrate and learn through the day.
 Our graduates have a local reputation for being not only great and capable people, but excellent learners, which is one of the best life-long skills we could hope to impart!